This document can generally be broken into three parts, in increasing order of specificity:

+Before a release is officially made public, it must receive three +1 votes from members of the Subversion PMC.
+In addition, as a matter of project policy, we require testing and signatures from at least one PMC member on each of the major platforms we support: Windows and *nix.
 Members of the PMC, as well as enthusiastic community members are encourages to download the tarballs from the preliminary distribution location, run the tests, and then provide their signatures.
 The public keys for these signatures should be included in the ASF LDAP instance through id.apache.org.
 (A list of the current public keys of Subversion committers and PMC members is autogenerated from LDAP each day.)
 The release manager is encouraged to wait at least 5 days for the signatures before announcing the release to allow anybody testing the version to complete signing the release before its announcement.

 Signing a tarball means that you assert certain things about it.
 When announcing your signature, indicate in the mail what steps you've taken to verify that the tarball is correct, such as verifying the contents against the proper tag in the repository.
 Running make check over all RA layers and FS backends is also a good idea, as well as building and testing the bindings.

 To obtain the release candidate, check out a working copy of https://dist.apache.org/repos/dist/dev/subversion.
 Verify the release manager's PGP signatures on the tarballs. release.py automates this step: